Page Updated: September 23, 2021, 12:20 p.m. | Leer esta información en español

 You have a spot, take your shot.
 Tested, safe and effective vaccines are available to all eligible individuals.
 COVID-19 vaccinations are free regardless of the provider.

-There are several locations in Union County offering the COVID-19 vaccine including Atrium Health, Union County Public Health and select pharmacies.
+There are several locations in Union County offering COVID-19 vaccines.
 Appointment availability often varies; we encourage you to check periodically for updates.